-A review of the business of the Group during the year, an analysis of the Group's performance during the year using financial key performance indicators, a discussion on the Group's future business development and description of possible risks and uncertainties that the Group may be facing are provided in Management Discussion and Analysis on pages 9 to 14 of the annual report respectively.
-The financial risk management objectives and policies of the Group can be found in note 50 to the consolidated financial statements.
+A review of the business of the Group during the year, an analysis of the Group's performance during the year using financial key performance indicators, a discussion on the Group's future business development and description of possible risks and uncertainties that the Group may be facing are set out under the section headed Management Discussion and Analysis on pages 9 to 18 of the annual report.
+The financial risk management objectives and policies of the Group can be found in note 51 to the consolidated financial statements.